Table of Contents:

-The petroglyph site on the north shore of Stoney Lake near Peterborough, Ontario is a third site which drew generations of Algonquin shamans and vision questers before the arrival of the French in the early 1600’s.
+The petroglyph site on the north shore of Stoney Lake near Peterborough, Ontario is a third site that drew generations of Algonquin shamans and vision questers before the arrival of the French in the early 1600s.

 Check out these two posts for more info and pix of the above –

 - The Pictographs of Mazinaw Rock: Listening For Algonquian Voices

 - The Peterborough Petroglyphs: Building Over An Ancient Algonquian Ritual Site